stefanwalther/qrs-mime/README.md

 1. **File-extension** (`md` in the example above)
 2. The official **Mime-type** (`text/x-markdown` in the example above)
-3. **Additional headers** (`blank` in the example above; leave blank if your not 100% sure how to use that)
+3. **Additional headers** (left blank in the example above; leave blank if not 100% sure how to use that)
 4. Whether the given Mime-Type is **binary** or not (`false` in the example above)

 ## Troubleshooting

 Some recommendations if _qrs-mime_ does not work:

-* Make sure that you can reach the server, use ping `<servername>` to see if you can ping it
+* Make sure that you can reach the server.
+Use ping `<servername>` to see if you can ping it
 * Ensure that no firewall is preventing communication over port 4242 (certificates) or 80/443.
 * Running the tool can take a minute or two, please be patient and wait for the result.
-* If an exception is thrown you'll see a message that a log file has been created in your personal temporary folder.
+* If an exception is thrown you will see a message that a log file has been created in your personal temporary folder.

 ## Known Issues